 §36.4 An "affected employee" or an "employee affected" by contracting out shall mean a current employee whose position will be eliminated as a result of the State's exercise of its right to contract out for goods and/or services provided by that position.
-An "affected employee" or "an employee affected" is also the least senior employee displaced in accordance with Article A, Section 3.2(f) of the Memorandum of Understanding on Contracting Out.
+An "affected employee" or "an employee affected" is also the least senior employee displaced in accordance with Article a.
+Termination of employees serving on temporary or probationary appointments, which may be terminated at any time in accordance with the provisions of Article XI of the Policies of the Board of Trustees.

+A, Section 3.2(f) of the Memorandum of Understanding on Contracting Out.